 Other conditions such as agoraphobia, claustrophobia, and obsessive compulsive disorder, make easy access to dental care impossible without the necessary approaches, beginning with a relationship between dentist and patient where technical expertise builds trust, and thereby for some, a truly life-transforming connection.

 Discussions of fears and vulnerabilities are welcomed by practitioners and staff because it makes it easier to make it easier.
-Treatment strategies can be planned appropriately.
+Dental treatment strategies can be planned appropriate to dental anxiety.
 “Stop” cues can be implemented; a mutual benefit.
-Patients don’t have to endure beyond any level of comfort, and dentists can be more confident they’re not misreading responses, can concentrate more fully on the procedure at hand and progress more swiftly.
+Anxious patients don’t have to endure beyond any level of comfort, and dentists can be more confident they’re not misreading responses, can concentrate more fully on the procedure at hand and progress more swiftly.

 The impact dentists have is incredible – and what has been done can be undone, with honest conversation, and coping techniques of which there are many, and varied.

-A dental visit doesn’t have to involve a treatment or a tool, and a friend can always be brought for support.
-Deep breathing and other relaxation techniques can be used, along with a soothing object, or favourite music.
+A dental visit doesn’t have to involve a dental treatment or a tool, and a friend can always be brought for support.
+Deep breathing and other relaxation techniques can be used, along with a soothing object, or favourite music for reducing dental anxiety.

 Music and dentistry are a neat fit.
 Dentistry is a beautiful dance of skill between the dentist and the nurse and the patient.
 There’s so much trust and rhythm.
 It’s like an orchestra.